Ibibio Kingdom: Culture and Legacy

+Though the centralized kingdom declined, its legacy lives on through Ibibio identity, clan structures, and cultural institutions.

 Language and culture

 The Ibibio language belongs to the Lower Cross branch of the Niger–Congo family and is closely related to Efik and Annang.

 Cultural practices include masquerades (e.g., Ekpo and Ekpe societies), wood‑carving, and the use of the nsibidi script in earlier times.